Exponentially Closed Fields and the Conjecture on Intersections with Tori: Corollaries of CIT

-Using (3) and (4), and the non-model completeness of $\Th(\Z;+,\cdot)$, we can find $F, M \in \ECFStrK$ with $F \sstrong M$ but $Z(F) \not\elsubs Z(M)$.
-Hence there is a non-model-completeness of $\B$ arising directly from the non-model-completeness of \Z, and hence completely different from that given by the proof in \cite{FPEF}.
-This second proof fits better with the only non-model-completeness proofs known for \Cexp\ \cite[Proposition~1.1]{Marker05}, which do use the integers in an essential way.
+Using (3) and (4), and the non-model completeness of $\Th(\Z;+,\cdot)$, we can find $F, M \in \ECF$ with $F \sstrong M$ but $Z(F) \not\elsubs Z(M)$.
+Hence there is a non-model completeness of $\B$ arising directly from the non-model completeness of \Z, and hence completely different from that given by the proof in \cite{FPEF}.
+This second proof fits better with the only non-model completeness proofs known for \Cexp\ \cite[Proposition~1.1]{Marker06}, which do use the integers in an essential way.